weechat/weechat/UPGRADING.md

 The functions [config_set_plugin](https://weechat.org/doc/weechat/plugin/#_config_set_plugin)
 and [config_set_desc_plugin](https://weechat.org/doc/weechat/plugin/#_config_set_desc_plugin)
-are not converting any more the option name to lower case because since version 4.0.0, the name of options is case sensitive.
+are not converting any more the option name to lower case because since version 4.0.0, the name of options is case-sensitive.

 ### Grab raw key and command